docksal/docksal/docs/project-customize.md

 ```

 <a name="php-version"></a>
-## Switching PHP version
+## Switching PHP versions

-PHP version is defined by `cli` service.
-Default used image is `docksal/cli:1.0-php7` so default is PHP 7.
+The PHP version is defined by the `cli` service.
+The default image used is `docksal/cli:1.0-php7` which uses PHP 7.
-To switch PHP version you need to change image for `cli` container to the desired one.

 A service image name consists of two parts: a docker image name and it's tag.
 Here `docksal/cli` is the name of the docker image, while `1.0-php7` is it's tag.

+To switch PHP versions you need to change the image used for the `cli` container to your desired one.

 [How to find out all supported PHP versions?](#docksal-images)

 ### Extend or modify config with `docksal-local.yml` or `docksal.yml`

-If you use zero-configuration (or any other) you can change used images with `docksal-local.yml`.
+If you use zero-configuration (or any other) you can change the used images with `docksal-local.yml`.

-Same technique is **applicable to `dosksal.yml` if `DOCKSAL_STACK` is set in `docksal.env`**, as in this case
+The same technique is **applicable to `dosksal.yml` if `DOCKSAL_STACK` is set in `docksal.env`**.
+In this case,
-`docksal.yml` will extend/modify configuration instead of overriding it.
+`docksal.yml` will extend/modify the configuration instead of overriding it.

-Change PHP version by providing `image` value for `cli` container.
+You can change the PHP version used by providing an `image` value for the `cli` container.

-Example `docksal-local.yml` or `docksal.yml`:
+For example, in `docksal-local.yml` or `docksal.yml`:

 ```yaml
 version: "2.1"